OfficeDev/open-xml-docs/docs/how-to-retrieve-application-property-values-from-a-word-processing-document.md

     Dim props = document.ExtendedFilePropertiesPart.Properties
 ```

-Once you have the reference to the properties of **ExtendedFilePropertiesPart**, you can then retrieve
-any of the application properties, using simple code such as that shown
+Once you have the reference to the properties of **ExtendedFilePropertiesPart**, you can then retrieve any of the application properties, using simple code such as that shown
 in the next example.
-Note that the code must confirm that the reference
-to each property isn't **null** before
+Note that the code must confirm that the reference to each property isn't **null** before retrieving its **Text** property.
-retrieving its <span sdata="cer"
-target="T:DocumentFormat.OpenXml.Wordprocessing.Text">**Text** property.
 Unlike core properties,
-document properties aren't available if you (or the application) haven't
-specifically given them a value.
+document properties aren't available if you (or the application) haven't specifically given them a value.

 ```csharp
     if (props.Company != null)